List of Marvel Comics characters: S: Striker in other media

 Striker appears as a playable character in Lego Marvel's Avengers.

+Strobe

+Strobe (Julianne Worthing) is a mutant supervillain created by Louise Simonson and Rob Liefeld, debuting in New Mutants #86 (February, 1990).
+A member of the Mutant Liberation Front, Strobe is capable of generating light and heat, allowing her to blind, burn, and melt people and objects.

+In other media

+Strobe makes a non-speaking appearance in the X-Men: The Animated Series episode "Secrets, Not Long Buried" as a resident of Skull Mesa.

 Simon Stroud

 Simon Stroud is a character appearing in American comic books published by Marvel Comics.
 Created by Doug Moench and George Tuska, the character first appeared in Creatures on the Loose #30 (April 1974).
 A mercenary trained by the CIA, Stroud has worked alongside Spider-Man and Black Widow, and has gone after John Jameson / Man-Wolf, and Morbius, the Living Vampire.

 Simon Stroud in other media

 Simon Stroud appears in Morbius, portrayed by Tyrese Gibson.
 This version is an agent of the FBI who is equipped with a cybernetic arm.

-Alistaire Stuart
+Alistaire and Alysande Stuart

-Alistaire Stuart is a character appearing in American comic books published by Marvel Comics.The character, created by Chris Claremont and Alan Davis, first appeared in Excalibur #6 (March 1989).
-He and his twin sister Alysande are the founding members of the Weird Happenings Organization and allies of the British superhero team Excalibur.
+Alistaire and Alysande Stuart are a pair of twin characters appearing in American comic books published by Marvel Comics.
+The characters, created by Chris Claremont and Alan Davis, first appeared in Excalibur #6 (March 1989).
+They are the founding members of the Weird Happenings Organization and allies of the British superhero team Excalibur.
 The twins are named after Brigadier Lethbridge-Stewart from Doctor Who.

-Alistaire was part of a British Government organization which investigates supernatural and superhuman incidents.
-After his sister's death, and the removal of the corrupt head of the organization, Alistaire joined R.C.X. to look after the Warpies.
-He was later targeted by Black Air, but was protected by Excalibur.
-He was later tasked by the U.K. government to bring all paranormal affairs under a single department.
-He would later dissolve the department and defect to MI6 for use of their mightier resources, but was effectively stripped of all authority to investigate paranormal affairs.